-Viewers have spotted MPs wearing these on television and are wondering, what does the tl badge stand for?
+Viewers have spotted Education Secretary James Cleverly wearing one on television during A Level results day and are wondering, what does the tl badge stand for?

 We're used to seeing MPs in parliament wearing badges to promote certain causes and initiatives.
 From cancer charities to gender rights awareness.
 Most recently, Boris Johnson wore a wheat pin to throw his support behind #BackBritishFarmingDay.

-In January 2022, Education Secretary Nadhim Zahawi was spotted wearing a tl badge during a number of media interviews.
-And people are keen to understand what it represents.
-We explain the meaning behind the badge and it’s link to the new post GCSE education option that’s being offered as an A Level alternative.
+Education Secretary James Cleverly is the latest government minister spotted wearing a badge of significance during A Level results day 2022.
+Emphasising two letters - TL - many are keen to understand what it represents.
+We explain the meaning behind the badge and how the scheme is being offered as an A Level alternative.

 What does the tl badge stand for?